Banking Regulation 2025

 Foreign Banks (Operating Through a Branch in India)

-There are no specific requirement relating to change in shareholding of a foreign bank operating through a branch in India.
+There are no specific requirements relating to a change in shareholding of a foreign bank operating through a branch in India.
 However, this may be subject to a condition in its licence.

 The corporate governance requirements for banks are primarily provided under:

-• the SEBI regulations (Listing Obligations and Disclosure Requirements) Regulations, 2015 (the “LODR Regulations”): if a banking company is listed, then the LODR regulations are applicable, which lay down requirements relating to disclosure, director appointments, shareholder protection – under the LODR, a listed entity is required to make timely and accurate disclosure on all material matters including the financial situation, performance, ownership, and governance of the listed entity;
+• the SEBI regulations (Listing Obligations and Disclosure Requirements) Regulations, 2015 (the “LODR Regulations”).
+If a banking company is listed, the LODR Regulations are applicable.
+These lay down requirements relating to disclosure, director appointments and shareholder protection.
+Under the LODR Regulations, a listed entity is required to make timely and accurate disclosure on all material matters including the financial situation, performance, ownership and governance of the listed entity;

-• the RBI guidelines relating to “fit and proper” criteria for directors, compliance function in banks, prudential norms, among others; and
+• the RBI guidelines relating to “fit and proper” criteria for directors, compliance function in banks and prudential norms, among others; and

 • the standards and codes prescribed by the Indian Banks Association.